romansg/php-pool/README.md

 }
 ```

-Here, $job and $task(s) could be anything you like; strings, objects, anything that fit the master-detail relation: jobs are made out of tasks.
+As said above, $job and $task(s) could be any data that fits the master-detail relation: jobs are made out of tasks.

 ### Start a worker script in the background